mrbungle64/ecovacs-deebot.js/README.md

 ## Changelog

 ### 0.5.2 (alpha)
+* Implement ResetLifeSpan, SetVolume and GetVolume for 950 type models
-* Implement ResetLifeSpan for 950 type models
+* Implement OnOff for non 950 type MQTT models
 * Bump some dependencies
 * Several enhancements and fixes